webventurer/landing-nextjs/docs/frontend-architecture-document.md

 - [ ] camelCase naming used for CSS classes to match TypeScript access
 - [ ] SCSS nesting is used appropriately (max 3 levels deep)
 - [ ] Base class + modifier patterns used instead of mixin bloat
+- [ ] Contextual styling used instead of tag-mirroring class names
 - [ ] Variables are defined for colors, spacing, and fonts
 - [ ] Responsive design is implemented with mixins (limited usage)
 - [ ] Hover states and animations are smooth